 Besides the party attire, the casual side of the girls' clothes includes separates that are on trend today

-as well as iconic menswear that would later influence Annie Hall (1977)
+as well as iconic menswear that would later influence others such as Annie Hall (1977)

-Even accessories like their cloche hats are a huge influence
+Even accessories like their cloche hats are a huge inspiration from the time